Build Information Files

 size: 0x200000

-type: Optional Specifies the file type.
+type: string Required Specifies the file type (see table below).

 debugger: